 OEMs – Preinstall Campaigns & Recommendation Engines

-On-Device Media Inventory, also known as OEMs, refer to a particular type of mobile marketing whereby an advertised app is shown to end-users on their smartphone device.
+App Discovery, also known as OEMs, refers to a particular type of mobile marketing whereby an advertised app is shown to end-users on their smartphone device.
 Users do not need to visit a website or an app in order to view the advertised app, which is what makes this such a powerful tool in the arsenal of a mobile marketer.
 OEMs allow advertisers to pole-vault over their competitors and reach their end users when they first activate their new smartphone devices.

 In a preinstall campaign, an advertiser’s mobile app is pre-loaded onto an Android smartphone device before it is sold to an end-user.
 Often, manufacturers such as Samsung, Xiaomi and Huawei allow for 3rd party apps to be featured as pre-loaded apps to be used by their end-users, after passing their screening processes.
 Once a user initializes their smartphone, they see the pre-loaded app on their home screen and after opening this app for the first time, the campaign officially recognizes a conversion.
 This campaign does not convert based on impressions or clicks.